uzobola/ecommerce_terraform_deployment/README.md

 5. Run the Jenkins Pipeline to create and deploy the infrastructure and application!

-5. Create a monitoring EC2 in the default VPC that will monitor the resources of the various servers.
+5. Create a monitoring EC2 called "Monitoring" in the default VPC that will monitor the resources of the various servers.
 (Hopefully you read through these instructions in it's entirety before you ran the pipeline so that you could configure the correct ports for node exporter.)

 6. Document!
 All projects have documentation so that others can read and understand what was done and how it was done.
 Create a README.md file in your repository that describes: